A real Dutch apple pie, filled with fall apples, currants and topped with a diamond dough pattern, the traditional way!

 - Pour the egg yolks and pulse until you have a cohesive dough.

-- Divide the dough in two (⅓ of dough and a second piece of ⅔) and wrap both pieces of dough in plastic.
+- Divide the dough into two (⅓ of dough and the second piece of ⅔) and wrap both pieces of dough in plastic.

-- Place the dough at least 20 minutes in the refrigerator.
+- Place the dough for at least 20 minutes in the refrigerator.
 It will become less sticky.

-- Unpack the largest package of dough and roll into a large piece of about 32 x 32 cm.
+- Unpack the largest package of dough and roll into a large piece of about 13 x 13 inches (32 x 32 cm).

-- Line the bottom and sides of the springform pan with the dough.
+- Line the bottom and sides of the spring form with the dough.

 - Put the springform back in the refrigerator.